samathaluca/fallen/README.md

 ![Slack comments](assets/testing/slack_peer_review.jpg)

-- style.css and materialize component/template final tests.
+- style.css and materialize css/javascrpit file and component final tests.
 The initial use of the Materialize starter template aided very early development while flask app functionality was completed.
 The starter template is unrecognizable now following the addition of multiple pages containing Materialise CSS/ javascript files and components added within each page.

-Extensive CSS changes have been added then deleted resulting in a simple external stylesheet stored in static folder as style.css file.
 Most of the styling having been dictated by user test preference has been kept to the css materialize dependencies linked from the header.
 Style changes have only been added to improve project purpose or responsivity.
 No unnecessary changes have been made.

+Some final layout and colour changes were tested using Chrome developer tools allowing ideas to be testing with immediate results.
+No improvements to the appearance of the site were found, confirming earlier user preference tests.

-Final testing and checks of unnecesaary repetition and unused classes resulted in the following changes:
+Final testing and checks of unnecessary repetition and unused classes resulted in the following changes:

 1.